edwardyipck/op.gg-game-scraper/README.md

 # Steps:
 - Open `links.txt` and add each op.gg link on a **new line**
-- Open command prompt in the directory you have saved `opggscrape.py` and run `pyhon opggscrape.py`
+- Open command prompt in the directory you have saved `opggscrape.py` and run `python opggscrape.py`
 - This may take long if the account has many games

 # Additional Information: